MicrosoftDocs/power-platform/power-platform/admin/security/connect-data-sources.md

 - Explicit authentication means that only the end user's credentials will be used to access the data source.
 - Implicit authentication means that the credentials the author used when creating the connection for the Power Apps will be used.

 We recommend that you use **explicit** connection type as it's more secure.
-For more information, see [Difference between explicit and implicit connections](/powerapps/maker/canvas-apps/connections/sql-server-security#difference-between-explicit-and-implicit-connections).
-Though this article references SQL Server, it applies to all relational databases, and implicit connections.
+For more information, see [Difference between explicit and implicit connections](/powerapps/maker/canvas-apps/connections/sql-server-security#difference-between-explicit-and-implicit-connections) (Note: though this article references SQL Server, it applies to all relational databases, and implicit connections).

 ### See also